|3||Hyve Managed Hosting||Linux||0:00:00||0.000||0.149||0.084||0.167||0.167|

-Rackspace kicked off 2021 with the most reliable hosting company site in January.
-The top five hosting company sites each responded to all of Netcraft’s requests in January and were separated by average connection time.
-Rackspace offers a variety of cloud hosting solutions from 40 data centres across five different continents in the Americas, Europe, Asia and Australia.
+Aruba kicked off 2022 with the most reliable hosting company site in January, continuing to top the table from December 2021.
+The top six hosting company sites each responded to all of Netcraft’s requests in January and were separated by average connection time.
+Aruba provides hosting, cloud and digital signature services, fibre optic internet, digital preservation, and much more.
+The company has data centres across Europe in the UK, Germany, Czechia, Poland, Italy and France.

 Netcraft measures and makes available the response times of around twenty leading hosting providers’ sites.
 The performance measurements are made at fifteen minute intervals from separate points around the internet, and averages are calculated over the immediately preceding 24 hour period.